Skip to main content

 6 mentions Positive Neutral Negative

-The gameplay features three distinct mechanics: traditional note-hitting, blocking notes with a moving laser beam, and directional hits that require precise pad interactions.
-Players appreciate the handcrafted beats, which enhance the dynamic and challenging nature of the game, making it particularly engaging for fans of rhythm games.
-Overall, it offers a polished experience with unique VR mechanics that cater to those familiar with Asian music rhythm games.
+The gameplay features three distinct mechanics: traditional note-hitting, blocking notes with a moving laser beam, and directional hits, all of which are well-executed and fair in difficulty.
+The handcrafted beats enhance the dynamic feel of the game, making transitions more engaging and challenging.
+Overall, it offers a polished experience with unique VR mechanics that cater to fans of rhythm games, despite currently having a limited music selection.

 • “There are three mechanics to the game: hitting the notes like a regular drum, blocking the notes in the form of a moving laser beam continually as a run-on note, and directional hits that require you to hit the pad(s) in a specific direction to avoid missing the note.”